 Followers of Jesus are to anticipate struggle, persecution, betrayal, hatred and even death.
 We are therefore invited to “endure to the end” - when we will be saved.
 This is a far cry from some modern Christians who seem to think that following Jesus will bring blessings, appreciation, love... and financial reward.

-The invitation is for us to become “wise and serpents and innocent as doves”.
+The fact is – we all want wealth, health and happiness.
+And so we are tempted to sign up for a religion that promises to supply this in abundance.
+But this is not the way of Jesus.
+For this reason Jesus warns us to become “wise and serpents and innocent as doves”.
 This asks us to become tough, stubborn, and enduring in our capacity to follow Jesus - while at the same time uncompromising in our compassion to the weak and the forgotten people who have no way of rewarding us.

 51 Servants of Christ

 The Scripture passage for the day is drawn from Reuben Job and Norman Shawchuck, A Guide to Prayer for Ministers and other Servants, (Nashville, The Upper Room 1983), 311.

 This reflection is from my own devotional exercises for the day.